Gabymeister/Mu-Background/README.md

 * The flux of each particle is collected
 * The kinetic energy is converted to momentum in MeV/c
 * The xyz value is added with an offset.
 The offset makes the Sphere to be center around the detector
-* The time of the event is randomly sampled within a time window (+/- 300 ns). **Note that this is not very accurate.**
+* The time of the event is randomly sampled within a time window 0-600 ns. **Note that this is not very accurate.**

 The total flux of all the simulated particle is 0.047587973 /cm2/s.
 For normalization, the simulation results should be multiplied with the total flux (/cm2/s) and pi*radi*radi.
 In our case, radi=35m, the event rate is 3.1415926*3500*3500 * 0.047587973 = 1831399 Hz

 Since the radius is larger than the actual detector, part of the simulation leaves no hits in the detector.
 A quick check shows that each recorded event corresponds to a flux of  0.01245836832471164 /cm2/s.
-If we assume a coincidence window of +/- 300 ns (200 ns is the time for light to go from one corner of the decay volume to the other, a factor of 1.5 is multiplied), then the
+If we assume a coincidence window of 600 ns (200 ns is the time for light to go from one corner of the decay volume to the other, CMS->closest corner is 367 ns, to the furthest corner is 420ns), then the

-    average number of cosmic ray per event is 0.2876725153668654
+    average number of cosmic ray per event is 479454Hz * 600ns =  0.2876

 This number is important when combining the cosmic ray simulation with the collider muon simulation.
 For each of the collider muon event, there should be  0.28767251536 cosmic ray events added on average within +/-300 ns time windows.